Skip to main content

 Best practices

-1. Store tokens securely - Never expose tokens in client-side code
+1. Store credentials securely - Never expose your client secret or tokens in client-side code

-3. Handle errors gracefully - Redirect to login on authentication errors
+3. Handle errors gracefully - Surface authentication failures clearly

 4. Use HTTPS - Always use HTTPS in production

-5. Rotate tokens - Regularly rotate access tokens for security
+5. Rotate credentials - Regularly rotate your client credentials for security